-The key element to achieve this result is an algorithm that tests if two monotone boolean functions are duals of each other (Eiter et al., 2008).
+The key element to achieve this result is an algorithm that tests if two monotone boolean functions are duals of each other (see [12] for a recent survey on this topic).
 As a consequence, we can then use the algorithm of Fredman and Khachiyan to generate all MCS and MC1PS in quasipolynomial time.